SAP/cf-html5-apps-repo-cli-plugin/README.md

 ## Configuration

-The configuration of the HTML5 CLI Plugin is done via environment variables.
+The configuration of the CF HTML5 Applications Repository CLI Plugin is done by using environment variables.
 The following are supported:
   * `DEBUG=1` - enables trace logs with detailed information about currently running steps
   * `HTML5_SERVICE_NAME` - name of the service in CF marketplace (default: `html5-apps-repo`)